xiangyh/Nonparametric-Graphical-Modeling/README.md

 # Nonparametric-Graphical-Modeling

-Codes for the simulation in paper "Nonparametric graphical modeling using machine learning techniques"
+R code for reproducing the simulations in paper "Nonparametric graphical modeling using machine learning techniques"